Originally published on Dusty World in way back in August of 2012: temkblog.blogspot.com/2012/08/shop-class-as-soulcraft.html

 It might sound very tech-specific, but this book contains many education related thoughts.
-Here are some of my favorite bits from Shop Class As Soulcraft, along with some observations (book quotes in white, comments in yellow):
+Here are some of my favorite bits from Shop Class As Soulcraft, along with some observations in blue:

 In schools we create artificial learning environments for our children that they know to be contrived and undeserving of their full attention and engagement… Without the opportunity to learn through the hands, the world remains abstract and distant, and the passions for learning will not be engaged – Doug Stowe (Wisdom of the hands Blog)